TriBITSPub/TriBITS/tribits/core/package_arch/TribitsSystemDataStructuresMacrosFunctions.rst

   TribitsAdjustPackageEnables.cmake

-One can determine if a package in this list is a top-level parent package or a sub-subpackage based on the value of the varaible `${PACKAGE_NAME}_PARENT_PACKAGE`_.
+One can determine if a package in this list is a top-level parent package or a sub-subpackage based on the value of the variable `${PACKAGE_NAME}_PARENT_PACKAGE`_.
 If the value is non empty, then ``${PACKAGE_NAME}`` is a subpackage.
 If the value is empty "", then ``${PACKAGE_NAME}`` is a parent package.